ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 ### Missing Dependency

-## Hypothesis Testing
+## Hypothesis Testing:

-## Hypothesis Testing: Do Power Outages Last Longer in Cold Climates?
+## Do Power Outages Last Longer in Cold Climates?

 In this analysis, we explore whether power outages tend to last longer in **cold climates** compared to **warm climates**.
 Understanding how climate affects outage duration is important for improving disaster response strategies and strengthening infrastructure resilience.